“The acceleration of an object is

 Of course, the more massive the object, the slower

 it will accelerate.
-For this case we say that the acceleration is
+In this case, we say that the acceleration is

 inversely proportional to the mass (as mass increases, the acceleration